folio-org/okapi/doc/security.md

 3.10: The db module receives the request:
  * It looks up the hash for the password for "joe".
- * Returns it in a OK response.
+ * Returns it in an OK response.

 3.11: Okapi receives the OK response:
- * As there are no more modules in the list, it returns the OK response to the login module
+ * As there are no more modules in the list, it returns the OK response to the login module.

-3.12: Login module receives the OK response with the hashed password
+3.12: Login module receives the OK response with the hashed password:
  * It verifies that it matches the hash of the password the user entered
  * At this point we have authenticated the user.
  * Next the login module needs to create a JWT for the user.
 It does not do it by itself, it asks the auth module to make one.
-It creates a request to
+It creates a request to:
      * POST http://folio.org/okapi/auth/newtoken
      * username in the payload
      * X-Okapi-Tenant: ourlib
      * X-Okapi-Token: xx-unknown-ourlib-login-xx

-3.13: Okapi receives the request, and processes it much like in 3.7 above
+3.13: Okapi receives the request, and processes it much like in 3.7 above:
  * It checks that we know about tenant "ourlib".
  * It builds a list of modules that serve /auth/newtoken, and that are enabled for "ourlib".